monome/dust/docs/jah/r/index.md

 ```

 The R Lua module contains:
 1. Specs for all included modules.
+2. A number of convenience engine functions for working with R and polyphonic modules.
+3. Various utility functions.

+### Module Specs

 ``` lua
 R.specs.PulseOsc.Tune -- returns ControlSpec.new(-600, 600, "linear", 0, 0, "cents")
 ```

-2. A number of convenience engine functions for working with R and polyphonic modules.
+### Engine Functions

 ``` lua
 R.engine.poly_new("Osc", "MultiOsc", 3) -- creates MultiOsc modules Osc1, Osc2 and Osc3